There are 10 distinct reasons why some autistic people avoid eye contact as much as possible or, if they do hold it, they still find it troublesome.

 #2 It’s Too Personal or Intimate

-“For me it doesn’t feel like a distraction, but an intimate connection — possibly too much of a connection, depending on the person or circumstance,” says Jess Owen, co-creator of thewyrdsisters.co.uk and diagnosed with ASD at 25.
+“For me it doesn’t feel like a distraction, but an intimate connection — possibly too much of a connection, depending on the person or circumstance,” says Jess Owen, co-creator of thewyrdsisters.co.uk with her sisters and diagnosed with ASD at 25.

 “I almost always make eye contact with my partner, do it now and again with friends and family, and practically never with strangers.”